-Given the nature of the Company's business it monitors the macro-economic and geopolitical landscape as well as the ongoing long term impact of the COVID-19 pandemic.
-The geopolitical environment continues to be fragile from the Ukraine conflict, China's zero COVID policy, US-China geopolitical tensions, the swing to socialist governments in South America, etc. There is uncertainty as to the nature and timing of resolution around these risks.
+Given the nature of the Company's business it closely monitors the macro-economic and geopolitical landscape.
+The geopolitical environment continues to be fragile from the Ukraine conflict, Israel-Palestine crisis, US-China geopolitical tensions, the swing to socialist governments in South America, etc. There is uncertainty as to the nature and timing of resolution around these risks.
 Notwithstanding the ongoing uncertainty the Company will address any challenges or opportunities that may result.
 Future business plans have been prepared in the context of this uncertainty.